 Counting up women in the Bible we would consider good mothers is easy.
 But what about the bad ones?
-Who are some of the bad moms of the Bible?
+You may know some Bad Girls of the Bible, but who are some bad moms of the Bible?

 Mothers are counsellors.
 Mothers are influencers, no matter how many Instagram followers they have because they have influence over their children.
 For good or for bad.
 And being a good influence brings joy to both mother and child.
 Proverbs 23 tells mothers how they can find joy this their influence.